 ○ Open the Basic Settings > Port dialog.

 ○ In the table row for the relevant entry, unmark the checkbox in the Active column.

 ○ Apply the settings temporarily.
 To do this, click the ✓ button.

-enable

-configure
+Penable

+Configure

-ssh known-hosts modify {index} status disable
+Ssh known-hosts modify {index} status disable

-show ssh known-hosts {index}
+Show ssh known-hosts {index}

-exit

 To change to the Privileged EXEC mode.

 To change to the Configuration mode.

 To deactivate the entry with the index number you have entered.

-To check if the entry is inactive.
+Show ssh known-hosts {index}

 To change to the Privileged EXEC mode.

-To save the settings permanently, see section "Saving a configuration profile" on page 99.
+To save the settings permanently, see section "Saving a configuration profile" on page 107.